yt-dlp/yt-dlp/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] At least skimmed through [contributing guidelines](https://github.com/yt-dlp/yt-dlp/blob/master/CONTRIBUTING.md#developer-instructions) including [yt-dlp coding conventions](https://github.com/yt-dlp/yt-dlp/blob/master/CONTRIBUTING.md#yt-dlp-coding-conventions)
 - [ ] [Searched](https://github.com/yt-dlp/yt-dlp/search?q=is%3Apr&type=Issues) the bugtracker for similar pull requests
 - [ ] Checked the code with [flake8](https://pypi.python.org/pypi/flake8) and [ran relevant tests](https://github.com/yt-dlp/yt-dlp/blob/master/CONTRIBUTING.md#developer-instructions)

-### In order to be accepted and merged into yt-dlp each piece of code must be in public domain or released under [Unlicense](http://unlicense.org/) and free of legal hassles.
-Check all that apply:
+- [ ] Not used any AI/ML code generation tools as the basis of the code (GitHub Copilot, ChatGPT, etc)

-- [ ] I am the original author of all changes and I am willing to release my code it under [Unlicense](http://unlicense.org/)
+### In order to be accepted and merged into yt-dlp each piece of code must be in public domain or released under [Unlicense](http://unlicense.org/).
+Check one of the following options:
-- [ ] I am not the original author of some/all changes but those are in the US public domain or released under [Unlicense](http://unlicense.org/) or [Creative Commons Zero](https://creativecommons.org/share-your-work/public-domain/cc0/) (provide reliable evidence)
+- [ ] I am the original author of this code and I am willing to release it under [Unlicense](http://unlicense.org/)
-- [ ] I did not use any AI/ML based code generation tools as the basis of my code (GitHub Copilot, ChatGPT, etc)
+- [ ] I am not the original author of this code but it is in public domain or released under [Unlicense](http://unlicense.org/) (provide reliable evidence)

 ### What is the purpose of your *pull request*?
 - [ ] Fix or improvement to an extractor (Make sure to add/update tests)